-Conflict of Interest (2 CFR 200.318(c))
+Conflict of Interest (2 CFR 200.318(c)(1)

-It is the policy of WCSD to avoid doing business with individuals or organizations who have a conflict of interest or the appearance of a conflict of interest.
+It is the policy of WCSD and WCSD 21st Century to avoid doing business with individuals or organizations who have a conflict of interest or the appearance of a conflict of interest.
 Employees of the Walton County School District who are engaged in the selection, awarding, and/or administration of contracts and/or grant awards shall abide by the following:

-- No employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a federal award if he or she has a real or apparent conflict of interest. - Such a conflict of interest would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ

-- any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract. - Instances where conflict of interest may occur shall include those of the grant applicant, its affiliates, proposed consultants, subcontractors, or other key personnel.
+- No employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a federal award if he or she has a real or apparent conflict of interest. - Such a conflict of interest would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract. - Instances where conflict of interest may occur shall include those of the grant applicant, its affiliates, proposed consultants, subcontractors, or other key personnel.
 Past interest shall be limited to within one year of the date of the applicant's grant proposal and include any person owning more than 20% interest in the applicant, an applicant's corporate officers, board members, senior management, any employee who is responsible for making decisions or taking action on the application or any resulting agreement where the decision or action can have an economic of other impact on the interests of a regulated or affective organization. - Officers, employees, and agents of the Walton County School District may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts. - 21st Century employees shall not accept payment from booster clubs, parent organizations or groups, students, or parents of students.
-Employees shall not solicit sales from students or their parents or advertise or endorse products or services aimed at students or their parents. - Employees may not charge 21st Century Community Learning Center participants for tutoring. - Unless a clinic, camp, or similar activity is officially sponsored by the school district and approved by the Board of Education, employees who have prior approval of the board to conduct clinics, camps, etc., and wish to use school district property must lease such property from the Board of Education. - Employees shall maintain integrity with students, colleagues, parents, patrons, or businesses. - Violation of these standards will result in reporting of said personnel to the Superintendent of Schools and if appropriate, local authorities.
+Employees shall not solicit sales from students or their parents or advertise or endorse products or services aimed at students or their parents.
+In-kind and cash donations can be made by community partners.
+If cash donation, the donation is kept in a separate account line and used strictly for 21st Century services. - Employees may not charge 21st Century Community Learning Center participants for tutoring. - Unless a clinic, camp, or similar activity is officially sponsored by the school district and approved by the Board of Education, employees who have prior approval of the board to conduct clinics, camps, etc., and wish to use school district property must lease such property from the Board of Education.

+- Employees shall maintain integrity with students, colleagues, parents, patrons, or businesses. - Violation of these standards will result in reporting of said personnel to the Superintendent of Schools and if appropriate, local authorities.
 Any misconduct could result in suspension, loss of employment, and any other consequences that are applicable by law. - Any violation of these procedures must be disclosed in writing, in a timely manner.
 All violations of federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the federal award must be reported as failure to make disclosures can result in (remedies for noncompliance, including suspension and debarment).